ibecav/CGPfunctions/README.md

     plots the results using `ggplot2`
   - `PlotXTabs` which as the name implies plots cross tabulated variables using `ggplot2`
+  - `PlotXTabs2` which wraps around ggplot2 to provide Bivariate bar charts for categorical and ordinal data.
   - `newggslopegraph` which creates a Tufte“esque” slopegraph using `ggplot2`
+  - `chaid_table` provides tabular summary of `CHAID` `partykit` object
   - `Mode` which finds the modal value(s) in a vector of data
   - `SeeDist` which wraps around ggplot2 to provide visualizations of univariate data.